glowieframework/glowie-website/documentation/v1.x/forms-and-data/data-validation.md

 **directory**
 Validates if a path is an existing directory.

+**mime**`:types`
+Validates if a file matches a list of mime types.
+You can use multiple mimes separating them with commas.

 **writable**
 Validates if a path is a writable directory or file.